sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/general/LoopExpression.md

 ## Breaking a loop

 The [:break:] keyword is provides for breaking the enclosing loop.
-When this keyword is run, the control flow exists for the nearest enclosing loop, and run the statement that is jsut following the loop expression in the sequence of instructions.
+When this keyword is run, the control flow exits for the nearest enclosing loop, and run the statement that is just following the loop expression in the sequence of instructions.

 		[:Success:]